Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 - **Points**
 - **Position**
 - **Wall**
+- **Brick**
+- **Button**
+- **Arena**

 Even though they help us organize our code, these classes don't do anything special, they're basically data containers for other classes, due to the fact of them not having any additional functionality.

-A way to solve this problematic situation could be the implementation of the **Move Method**, where we include, for example, the points system in the Arena class.
+A way to solve this problematic situation could be the implementation of the **Move Method**, where we include, for example, the points or the player lives system in the Arena class.

+**Duplicate Code**

+In the 'Controller' classes that have a non-empty list of buttons, we introduced a method called 'getActiveButton()', which, as the name already states, will return the index of the active button in class' buttons list.
+However, this method is practically identical in every class that it is implemented.

+In this case, to solve this problem, we need to apply the **Extract Method**, followed by the **Pull up Method**, where we move the 'getActiveButton()' method into the the 'GameController' abstract class.

 #### BLOATERS

-**Large Class**
+**Long Methods**

-While implementing the code for our game, we've come to realize that the size of our Arena class was growing quite rapidly, since it deals with a lot of features, like the paddle movement, the creation of walls and bricks, the verification of the requirements for ending the game...
+After restructuring our project, we've come to notice that the size of our 'keyPressed' methods are quite big, since they're only made up of if-elses/switch cases that consider all of the possible actions or used keyboard keys in the game.

-With this in mind, in order to minimize the size of this class, we could apply the **Extract Method**, where we seperate many of its methods into diferent components and other classes.
+With this in mind, in order to minimize the size of these methods, we could apply the **Extract Method**, where we seperate many of their if-elses/switch cases into diferent components and other methods/classes.

 **Primitive Obsession**